Supporters rally, demanding 'justice for Christian Hall'

 Now, they're asking Pennsylvania Attorney General Josh Shapiro to review the investigation.

-However, Attorney General Shapiro released a statement that said his office does not have jurisdiction to investigate any matter unless it gets referred by the County D.A.
+However, Shapiro released a statement that said his office does not have jurisdiction to investigate any matter unless it gets referred by the county DA.